FranticSalamander/BASE/baselines/entra.md

 #### MS.Entra.3.1v1
 Security Defaults will be Disabled
 <!--Policy: MS.Entra.3.1v1; Criticality: SHALL -->
-- _Rationale:_ Settings (MFA, Conditional Access, etc.) are managed at a more granular level than Security Defaults provides.
+- _Justification:_ Settings (MFA, Conditional Access, etc.) are managed at a more granular level than Security Defaults provides.
 - _Last modified:_ Jan 2024